 Harris’s translation is good, but I thought it failed to capture some phrases, directly using the closest English equivalent.
 While he kept the French phrases verbatim and without explanation, there was not a word of Arabic when Mitsy is learning it from Kamel and using it in conversation.

-It’s book that explores important themes; from the misogyny of the men to the ingrained racism of the British and elites of Egypt.
+It’s a book that explores important themes; from the misogyny of the men to the ingrained racism of the British and elites of Egypt.
 Through Aisha, Fayeqa’s mother, you read about a women’s sexual liberation, and in Saleha’s marriage, marital abuse is laid bare.
 Yet, it is long-stretched and somewhat repetitive.
-It serves its purpose of inciting anger, but also of boring you, because the scenes don’t all feel like a natural progression to a conclusive end.
+It serves its purpose of inciting anger, but also of boring you because the scenes don’t all feel like a natural progression to a conclusive end.

 This is perhaps how the intermediate periods of rebellions are; filled with daily struggles and fights, filled with a million individual efforts that somehow, in some moment, come together as part of a whole.
-It then, is an ode to the smaller, less celebrated efforts that win revolutions.
+It then is an ode to the smaller, less celebrated efforts that win revolutions.
 And for that, you must read it.
-Read it to celebrate the fighting spirit, read it to read diversely.
+Read it to celebrate the fighting spirit, and read it to read diversely.